-Using a heavily traveled and competitive international air route, New York – London, as a frame of reference, it is clear that airfares have substantially declined, especially from the 1970s.
-During that decade, airfares declined by two thirds.
-The main reasons behind this decline are related to better and higher capacity aircrafts (especially the B747 with its economies of scale), general economic improvements (higher incomes) as well as the deregulation of the industry enabling higher competition, more frequent services and more flexibility for scheduling (from the 1980s).
+The New York – London air route is heavily traveled and competitive.
+Airfares along that route have substantially declined, especially from the 1970s when they declined by two-thirds.
+The main reasons behind this decline are related to better and higher capacity aircrafts (especially the B747 with its economies of scale), general economic improvements (higher incomes) as well as the deregulation of the industry enabling higher competition, more frequent services, and more flexibility for scheduling (from the 1980s).
 Thus, air travel shifted from being a mode available only for the wealthy to a mode affordable to the masses.
-There are however indications that airfares are unlikely to drop further in spite of improvements in aircraft design, fuel efficiency and safety.
-Fuel prices and airport congestion are important cost factors that have put pressures on airfares.
+There are however indications that airfares are unlikely to drop further in spite of improvements in aircraft design, fuel efficiency, and safety.
+Fuel prices and airport congestion are important cost factors that have put pressure on airfares.